core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

    * The Sender ID of the Deterministic Client is used as value for the 'id' element of the 'info' parameter used as third argument of the HKDF.

-4. The client includes a Request-Hash option in the protected request, with value set to the hash H from Step 2.
+4. The client includes a Request-Hash option in the request to protect, with value set to the hash H from Step 2.

 5. The client replaces the 'request\_kid' field of the AAD with the hash H from step 2.